SoftwareSushi/opencv-blog/blog/part-4.md

 ### Watershed Algorithm

-**What it does:** The watershed algorithm treats each evaluated image like a topographic map, wherein peaks (the foreground objects to be segmented) are given the highest pixel intensity, and valleys (the background) are given the lowest pixel intensity.
+**What it does:** The watershed algorithm treats each image evaluated as a topographical map where areas of high intensity denote peaks, and those of low intensity denote valleys.
+Assuming one were to punch holes at the bottom of each valley, and the image started to flood from these locations equally, each valley would begin to fill with different colored water (labels).
+When two of these bodies of water are getting ready to merge, you would will draw a damn.
+After the whole image is flooded, the damns would delineate your object boundaries.

+Consider it in two steps.
+In step 1, you create hints (sure background and foreground).
+In step 2, you feed those hints to Watershed, which makes sense of these hints, defining precise boundaries.

 **Why it matters:** The watershed algorithm finds consistent use in medical fields, specifically in MRIs and CAT scans, as well as in other applications like traffic analysis and object recognition.
-It is a very flexible technique that is quite useful once you get the hang of it.
+It is a very flexible object detection technique that is quite flexible, once one understands how to implement it.

 **The Code & Output**